Babra455/Global_Sales_Performance_Intelligence_Dashboard/README.md

 ## Project Objective

-i.
-To analyze historical sales data in order to understand overall business performance and how it has changed over time. ii.
-To track and compare sales trends across different time periods including daily, monthly, quarterly, and yearly performance for better trend analysis. iii.
-To evaluate sales performance across various geographic levels such as countries, cities, states, and territories to identify strong and weak markets. iv.
-To assess product line performance in order to identify top-selling products and areas where sales are declining.
+- To analyze historical sales data in order to understand overall business performance and how it has changed over time.
+- To track and compare sales trends across different time periods including daily, monthly, quarterly, and yearly performance for better trend analysis.
+- To evaluate sales performance across various geographic levels such as countries, cities, states, and territories to identify strong and weak markets.
+- To assess product line performance in order to identify top-selling products and areas where sales are declining.
-v.
-To track and analyze order status including shipped, cancelled, on hold, resolved, in process, and disputed to evaluate operational performance. vi.
-To identify the customer with the highest number of orders in order to understand key customer engagement and loyalty patterns vii.
-To support data-driven decision-making by presenting insights in a clear, structured, and interactive Power BI reporting format.
+- To track and analyze order status including shipped, cancelled, on hold, resolved, in process, and disputed to evaluate operational performance.
+- To identify the customer with the highest number of orders in order to understand key customer engagement and loyalty patterns
+- To support data-driven decision-making by presenting insights in a clear, structured, and interactive Power BI reporting format.
 ---

 ## Datasets